-School Group Visits to Wilson Library
+School group visits to Wilson Library

+Wilson Library welcomes school groups of 6th-12th grade students for research visits during most of the academic year.
+Visits are limited to 70 students at a time.
+Larger groups must be broken up into separate visits.
 Students are able to locate books and primary source materials and have access to the University's electronic databases while they are on campus.
 Undergraduate and graduate student research guides are available to assist students during their visits.
 Because the library does not have enough computer capacity to allow the entire group access to the catalog at the same time, students are required to do some research ahead of time.
 We ask that the students arrive at Wilson Library with the call numbers for at least 3-5 sources.
-Students should arrive to Wilson with the call numbers for at least 3-5 sources.

-Individual Wilson Library Visits
+Individual Wilson Library visits

+Wilson Library is open to visits from the public during normal hours of operation.
+Visitors are free to use the catalog, read books, and work with government documents, microfilm, and microfiche.
+Non-students cannot borrow books.
+They may, however, make photocopies.
 The University subscribes to many databases that provide useful primary and secondary sources for History Day students.
 Visitors may obtain computer and database access by applying for a temporary visitor's pass during their visit.
 To obtain a pass, present a government-issued photo ID (or a school ID if underage) and fill out the necessary paperwork at the Service Desk, located on the first floor near the Library entrance.